efemberg11/GeoModel_rmakhman/documentation/docs/fullsimlight/fullsimlight/index.md

 ### ATLAS Geometry Files:

+At installation time an ATLAS geometry file and the ATLAS Magnetic field map file will be automatically downloaded and installed under *< path-to-install >/share/FullSimLight/ATLAS* if the user will activate the `GEOMODEL_INSTALL_FSLDATA` flag at compile time.

-The .gdml and .SQLite files of ATLAS geometry tags ATLAS-R2-2016-01-00-01 are available at:
+Additional .gdml and .SQLite files of ATLAS geometry tag ATLAS-R2-2016-01-00-01 are available at: s
 ```bash
 wget https://gitlab.cern.ch/GeoModelATLAS/geometry-data/raw/master/geometry/geometry-ATLAS-R2-2016-01-00-01.gdml
 wget https://geomodel.web.cern.ch/atlas-geometry-data/geometry-ATLAS-R2-2016-01-00-01.db
 ```
-For instructions on how to produce your own SQLite dump of your preferred ATLAS geometry tag, please have a look at the ATLAS Extensions section.
+For instructions on how to produce your own SQLite dump of your preferred ATLAS geometry tag, please refet to the [ATLAS Extensions](https://geomodel.web.cern.ch/home/fullsimlight/atlas-extensions/) page.

 ## FullSimLight: run and options